 - Preheat the oven to 180°C (350°F) and line an 8"x8" baking pan with baking paper and set aside.

 - Beat the partially melted butter, brown sugar and sugar together.

-- Beat in the vanilla essence and egg.
+- Beat in the vanilla extract and egg.

-- Beat in the flour, baking soda and baking powder until all combined.
+- Beat in the flour and baking soda until all combined.

 - Stir through the chocolate chips.

 - Press half of the mixture into the base of the baking pan.